 This Continuing Disclosure Agreement (this "Disclosure Agreement") is executed and delivered by the San Francisco Bay Area Rapid Transit District (the "Issuer") and The Bank of New York Trust Company, N. A., as paying agent (the "Paying Agent") and as dissemination agent (the "Dissemination Agent"), in connection with the issuance of \$400,000,000 aggregate principal amount of San Francisco Bay Area Rapid Transit District General Obligation Bonds (Election of 2004), 2007 Series B (the "Bonds").
-The Bonds are being issued pursuant to Resolution No. 5019, adopted by the Board of Directors of the District on June 28, 2007, and according to the terms and in the manner set forth in the Paying Agent Agreement, dated as of May 1, 2005 (the "Original Paying Agent Agreement"), between the Issuer and the Paying Agent Agreement, dated as of July 1, 2007 (the "First Supplemented by the First Supplemental Paying Agent Agreement, dated as of July 1, 2007 (the "First Supplement"), between the Issuer and the Paying Agent Agreement, as supplemented by the First Supplement, the "Paying Agent Agreement").
+The Bonds are being issued pursuant to Resolution No. 5019, adopted by the Board of Directors of the District on June 28, 2007, and according to the terms and in the manner set forth in the Paying Agent Agreement, dated as of May 1, 2005 (the "Original Paying Agent Agreement"), between the Issuer and the Paying Agent, as supplemented by the First Supplemental Paying Agent Agreement, dated as of July 1, 2007 (the "First Supplement"), between the Issuer and the Paying Agent Agreement, as supplemented by the First Supplement, the "Paying Agent Agreement").
 The Issuer, the Paying Agent and the Dissemination Agent covenant and agree as follows: